yungestdev/yJSQL/README.md

-# JSQL - JSON SQL-like Database
+# yJSQL - JSON SQL-like Database

-`JSQL` is a lightweight SQL-like database system that stores data in a JSON file.
+`yJSQL` is a lightweight SQL-like database system that stores data in a JSON file.
 It supports common database operations such as creating tables, inserting data, updating data, and querying data.
 Transactions and rollback functionality are also supported.

 ## Features